Do you feel like you’re treading water with your small business and not making progress towards your goals?

-Keeping track of expenses is time-consuming and tedious, so wherever possible use technology to make the job as easy as possible.
-For example, there are a number of mobile apps for expense tracking, including some of the newer cloud-based accounting applications that allow you to automatically add expense information into your accounting system by snapping pictures of receipts with your mobile device.
+Keeping track of expenses is time-consuming and tedious, so wherever possible try using new technology to make the job as easy as possible.
+For example, there are a number of mobile apps for expense tracking, including many cloud-based accounting applications that allow you to automatically add expense information into your accounting system by snapping pictures of receipts with your mobile device.

-Annually or semi-annually review your major costs, such as office space, business insurance, staffing, and vehicle expenses.
-If you are in an area with abundant available commercial space, think about relocating, or if you don't need a storefront convert to a home-based business.
+Conduct annual or even semi-annual reviews of your major expenses, such as office space, business insurance, staffing, and vehicle expenses.
+Where can you trim?
+If you are in an area with an abundance of available commercial space, perhaps you could think about relocating.
+If you don't even need a storefront, you could convert to a home-based business.

 Review your major supply costs regularly and always look for discounts or ways to pool supply purchases with other businesses to save money.
-Make reducing expenses part of your job description, and involve your employees.
+Make reducing expenses part of your job description and company culture.

-If you do nothing else mobile-wise this year, you need to make sure that your online presence, including your business website, is mobile friendly, as ever-increasing numbers of people are surfing and searching with their phones – even when they’re at home.
+If you do nothing else with mobile technology this year, you need to make sure that your online presence, including your business website, is mobile friendly.
+Increasing numbers of people are surfing and searching with their phones—even when they’re at home.

-But there are two other trends that your small business could really profit from.
+But there are two other trends that could benefit your small business.
 The first is mobile marketing.
-There’s a whole range of mobile-specific strategies you could be using to reach your target market with great effect, from text message advertising and mobile display ads through having an app designed for your own business.
+There are myriad mobile-specific strategies you could be using to reach your target market with great effect, from text message advertising and mobile display ads to having your own business app designed.

-The second is mobile payment systems.
-The choices for your small business are really expanding as Apple Pay and Google Wallet join the field previously dominated by Square, Intuit GoPayment, and PayPal.
-Even Canadian Tire is getting into mobile payments.
-Using phones to pay is a significant convenience to customers but your small business could also realize considerable savings from being able to use a mobile POS system.
+Mobile payment systems represent your other opportunity.
+Apple Pay, Google Wallet, Venmo, Square, Intuit GoPayment, Paypal—the choices for paying by phone are now endless.
+Offering pay-by-phone services is a significant convenience to customers, but your small business could also realize considerable savings from being able to use a mobile POS system.

-There is no doubt that Cloud computing has leveled the playing field for startup businesses, but the serious advantages that using the cloud provide for “ordinary” established businesses is not always discussed.
+There is no doubt that cloud computing has leveled the playing field for startup businesses, but the serious advantages of using the cloud for “ordinary” established businesses is not always discussed.